RaspberryPiFoundation/scratch-curriculum/en-GB/memory/index.md

 		broadcast [won v] and wait
 	```

-+ Click on your stage, and add this code to make the backdrop change colour once the player has won.
++ Click on your stage, and add this code to play __any__ sound and make the backdrop change colour once the player has won.

 	```blocks
 		when I receive [won v]